hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replication_recovery_plan.html.markdown

 # azurerm_site_recovery_replication_recovery_plan

-Manages a Azure Site Recovery Plan within a Recovery Services vault.
+Manages an Azure Site Recovery Plan within a Recovery Services vault.
 A recovery plan gathers machines into recovery groups for the purpose of failover.

 ## Example Usage